2nd Grade Philosophy

 - Deep understanding of place value to the hundreds –understanding the difference between a digit and the number it represents

 - Fluently add and subtract within 20 using mental strategies.
 By end of year, know from memory all sums of two one-digit numbers.

 - Use addition and subtraction within 100 to solve one and two step word problems involving situations of adding to, taking from, putting together, taking apart, and comparing, with unknowns in all positions.

 - Fluently add and subtract within 100 using strategies based on place value, properties of operations, and/or the relationship between addition and subtraction.

 - Mentally add 10 or 100 to a given number 100-900 and mentally subtract 10 or 100 from a given number 100-900.

 - Can tell and write time in 5 minute intervals

 - Solve word problems involving dollar bills, quarters, dimes, nickels and pennies

 Social Studies – In Social Studies, students study Early New York—Native Americans and Dutch.
 Additionally, they will explore different types of communities as well as Geography.
 The curriculum incorporates inquiry and engaging trips throughout the year.

-Other Activities – All second graders have art, music, drama, physical education, STEAM, dance, and Guggenheim Residency.
+Other Activities – All second graders have art, music, drama, physical education, STEAM, makerspace time dance, and Guggenheim Residency.
 The day incorporates many opportunities for movement during transitions and recess.